KacieAhmed/Alchemy-TakeHome/README.md

 * Go to script.js

 * We want to build an application that displays gas fees in the EIP-1559 standard.
 In-order to do that, we need to reterive blocks from ethereum.
 The best way to retreive information like that is to use our provider to get the information we need.

-* In-order to do that, let's generate some key information using our provider.
+In-order to do that, let's generate some key information using our provider.
 Since we want to build an application that displays gas fees in the EIP-1559 standard, let's store some important information.

-* Ultimately, what we want is to have an array of Ethereum Blocks, and use that array of Ethereum Blocks to display the total gas fee + base fee + priority fee of each block.
-* In-order to do that, we are going to need to create three arrays.
+Ultimately, what we want is to have an array of Ethereum Blocks, and use that array of Ethereum Blocks to display the total gas fee + base fee + priority fee of each block.
+In-order to do that, we are going to need to create three arrays:

 1. An array of block numbers.
 We will use these block numbers to reference the Ethereum blocks.
 2. An array of Ethereum blocks.
 We will use these Ethereum blocks to get a Txn from each block.
 3. An array of Txn's.
 We will use these Txn's to get the gas information from each block.